TheHackerDev/input-field-finder/README.md

 1. ~~Ability to pass multiple URLs in the `-url` flag.~~
 2. ~~Ability to pass in a file of URLs.~~
 3. Option to search all subdomains found during spidering as well.
+4. Ability to pass in a file of blacklist URLs (regex values?)
-4. Support for single-page applications (SPA), by rendering JavaScript in pages, and THEN parsing the responses.
+5. Support for single-page applications (SPA), by rendering JavaScript in pages, and THEN parsing the responses.
-5. "Cookie jar" functionality for authenticated scans.
+6. "Cookie jar" functionality for authenticated scans.